kill()

 field contains information on the source or cause

 of the signal.
-For non-realtime signals, and signals sent with kill()
+For signals sent with kill()

 .

-are not documented here, with one or two
+are not documented here, see the sigaction man

 The third argument to the new-style signal handler is a void

 pointer referred to as context.
-However its value is not defined.
+It is actually a pointer to a ucontext_t

 function provides a means to queue a signal, and